Robert Icke: 2018-23, Internationaal Theater Amsterdam

 Icke's text of his adaptations of 1984, Oresteia, Uncle Vanya, Mary Stuart, The Wild Duck and his 'performance text' of Hamlet are published by Oberon Books.
 In March 2019, Icke won the Kurt Hübner award for the German adaptation of Oresteia.

 In 2018, Icke opened his new adaptation of Sophocles' Oedipus for Ivo van Hove's company Toneelgroep Amsterdam, starring Hans Kesting and Marieke Heebink.
 This production was selected for the Dutch Theatre Festival 2018 and was performed at the Edinburgh International Festival in 2019.
 Following this, his sequel to A Doll's House, Children of Nora, opened in Amsterdam in 2020.

 In 2020, Icke was announced as the first Ibsen Artist in Residence at ITA, supported by the Philip Loubser Foundation, which committed him to making productions with the company from 2020 to 2022.
 In 2021, Icke's play The Doctor premiered at ITA to a positive reception, and in 2022, his new production Judas premiered with the company.

 The New York transfers of Icke's Hamlet and Oresteia were dedicated to the memory of Peter Brook, with whom Icke had a close friendship.
 Brook also introduced Icke to Andrei Serban, who regularly directs productions of Icke's adaptations in Romania and Hungary.

-2024-
+2024-present

 Icke's compression of Henry IV, Parts 1 and 2 as Player Kings starring Sir Ian McKellen as Falstaff opened to strong reviews in London's West End in the Spring of 2024.
 His adaptation of Oedipus opened later the same year at Wyndham's Theatre, starring Mark Strong and Lesley Manville, to rave reviews.
 It is slated for a Broadway transfer in 2025.

 In early 2025, Icke's controversial play, Manhunt, dealing with the life and death of Raoul Moat, opened at the Royal Court Theatre starring Samuel Edward-Cook.

+In March 2026, Icke's latest version of Romeo and Juliet, starring Noah Jupe and Sadie Sink, will open at the Harold Pinter Theatre.